tknerr/bills-kitchen/README.md

 * run `be <command>` for `bundle exec <command>`
 * run `vi <file_or_dir>` for `sublime_text <file_or_dir>`

-### Example Repositories
+### Examples

-These repositories are used during the [acceptance tests](https://github.com/tknerr/bills-kitchen/blob/master/spec/acceptance/usage_scenarios_spec.rb) for running the common usage scenarios:
+These repositories are used for acceptance-testing the [common usage scenarios](https://github.com/tknerr/bills-kitchen/blob/master/spec/acceptance/usage_scenarios_spec.rb):

 * A [sample-application-cookbook](https://github.com/tknerr/sample-application-cookbook) with all kinds cookbook tests: syntax check, style checks, linting, unit and integration tests (see [README](https://github.com/tknerr/sample-application-cookbook/blob/master/README.md))
 * A [sample-infrastructure-repo](https://github.com/tknerr/sample-infrastructure-repo) which defines a sample server infrastructure with environments and databages via Vagrant / Chef Solo